zettsu-t/nbinomPlotPy/README.md

 nb_plot_streamlit
 ```

+Both require **config/config.yml** relative to their working directory.

 The attached `Dockerfile`s and `docker-compose.yml` come in handy to make a Docker container to build, test, and run the Streamlit app.
 See [an introduction to use Python Package Template Project](https://github.com/zettsu-t/create-py-package) for more details.

 ``` bash